apache/cordova-docs/docs/en/edge/guide/project-settings/ios/index.md

 13. **SuppressesIncrementalRendering (boolean, defaults to false)** - set to true to wait until all new view content has been received before it is rendered.

 14. **HideKeyboardFormAccessoryBar (boolean, defaults to false)** - set to true to hide the additional toolbar that is on top of the keyboard (this is the toolbar that has the Prev, Next and Done buttons)

+15. **KeyboardShrinksView (boolean, defaults to false)** -  set to true to shrink the WebView when the keyboard comes up.
+The WebView shrinks instead of the viewport shrinking and the page scrollable.
+This applies to apps that position their elements relative to the bottom of the WebView.
+This is the default behaviour on Android, and makes a lot of sense when building apps as opposed to webpages.